 What Is Long-Term Planning?

 Long-term planning, as the name suggests, means setting goals that will take a longer time to come to fruition.
-These goals might take between four to five years to be met.
+These goals might take between five to ten years to be met.
 The timeframe will vary from one business and individual to another, as well as the type of goal.

 Long-term planning is strategic since it shapes the overall direction of the company or your career and personal goals.
 It involves formulating and implementing strategies that will insulate a business from the upheavals that periodically come up.